 “Show me your friends and I’ll show you your future.”

 On Friday night, I went with Jamie to see a Texas country music singer-songwriter in Galveston.
 His name is Jason Eady.
-“Show me your friends and I’ll show you your future” is a line from a new song he is just about to release.
-When Jason sang it, I pulled out my phone and typed it into my Notes app.
+“Show me your friends and I’ll show you your future” is a line from a new song he is about to release.
+When Jason sang those words, I pulled out my phone and typed it into my Notes app.

 When most hear the word friends, they probably think of people.
-For some reason when Jason sang those lyrics, I thought about everything but people.
+For some reason, when Jason sang those lyrics, I thought about everything but people.
 What kind of friends am I referring to?
-Well, my closest non-person friend is my thoughts.
+Well, my closest non-person friends are my thoughts.
 I know that my future is brighter when I’m in a positive state of mind.
-Another friend, goals.
-When I keep my written goals close to me, I always have a better future.
+Other friends I have are my goals.
+When I keep my written goals close to me, the likelihood I will fulfill my intentions increases.
 Food is my frenemy.
 This friend can kill you if you’re not careful.
 I allow my friends Ice Cream and Enchiladas a visit every now and then.
-However, hanging out with these cats too much translates into a quick downward spiral.
-Alone time is another good friend that can also have a negative side too.
+However, hanging out with these cats too often translates into a quick downward spiral.
+Alone time is another good friend that can also have a negative side as well.
 We all need a little alone time to reflect and keep things in check.
 But too much alone time and things can head south quickly.
 Humans were not meant to live our best life in solitude.

 I think I’ll take an inventory of my “friends” and see if they are in alignment with the future I want.